 Physical Education is an extremely important part of every student’s education.
 Physical activity is vital to keeping in shape and staying healthy.
 P.E. is a class for all students to be active!
 This course is taught by personal trainer, Ms. Lena Wichterich, who gives the students important information about their health and well-being.
 Throughout the course, they will be learning physical skills and having a great time doing it.
 All students taking Ms. Lena’s Health & P.E class are required to wear comfortable clothing and tennis shoes.
 Acorns 2 Oaks T-Shirt, if purchased, may also be worn on P.E. day.

 Jr. High and Sr. High engineer minded students who join the Underwater Robotics Club will get an opportunity to explorer and put their brains, curiosities and imaginations to the test by creating and designing a “Remote Operated Vehicle” (ROV).
 The students will be tasked with the wiring, design, construction and comprehension that is required to engineer a robot.
-The club is mentored by Eric Rhodes whose assistant is Mike Morgan.
+The club is mentored by Gail Klostermeyer and Mark Kyllingstad.
 They will guide the students in fundraising and encourage them to achieve their goals.
-The clubs ultimate goal is to take their ROV to the Annual Regional Underwater ROV competition in Houston, Texas.
+The clubs ultimate goal is to take their ROV to the Annual Regional Underwater ROV competition in Dolphin Island on May 4-6, 2018.
 In 2014, our A2O Underwater Robotics Team one 3rd place!

 Our Science Club gives students a chance to question how and why things work.
 Young scientists will learn scientific principles, see demonstrations, lab experiments and explore, discover and work toward scientific solutions.
 They will be challenged to put their problem solving skills to the test with hands on projects and learn just how COOL science is.